 Story

-The Ladies and Lords of The Starlands meet each other at last, after a year of war has ravaged the lands and left the principalities’ economies, fertile lands and relationships in tatters.
-Family bonds, old friendships and plans of strategic weddings are shredded, while long held rivalries, beastly war crimes and mutual hate has ended up splitting the realms in two factions.
-But maybe there is also love, hope and future out there for those who seek it…
+The Ladies and Lords of The Starlands face each other following a war that has ravaged their lands for a year and left the principalities’ economies, lands, and relationships in tatters.
+Family bonds, old friendships, and plans of strategic weddings lie shredded, while long-standing rivalries, brutal war crimes, and mutual hate has split the realm into two opposing factions.

 The Starlands